 #3 Mount Nebo State Park – 13.89%

 The weather can be a bit more harsh and more beautiful high above the Arkansas River Valley.
 This is another favorite with Civilian Conservation Corps cabins and great hiking trails.
 The views are 360 degrees as you hike the Rim or Bench trails around the mountain.
 Watch for large herds of deer who make the mountain their home.
 This park does not have a restaurant so bring your food and prepare for a long stay as the road up the mountain is steep.
+Bring your mountain bike to experience one of the best mountain bike systems in the state and beyond.
 More information at ArkanasStateParks.com.

 #1 (tie) Mountain Biking an IMBA Epic – 22.22%